 Practice boundary-brave empathy.
 Listen to colleagues’ constraints without absorbing harmful behavior.
 You can care about someone’s workload while also holding firm to respectful norms and timelines.

 Meet in the open when possible.
 Public channels and group notes reduce misinterpretation.
 When private conversations are necessary, follow up with a neutral summary.
-Light reduces rumor and helps teams move forward together.
+This approach to handling gossip at work reduces rumor and helps teams move forward together.

 Navigating Office Politics

 Here are practical habits that honor Christ and also work in the real world.
-First, ground your day with a simple prayer of availability: “Lord, I’m here to serve—guide my words and work.”
+Start by grounding your day with a simple prayer of availability: “Lord, I’m here to serve—guide my words and work.”
 This posture keeps your heart open and your vision steady when agendas shift around you.

-Second, cultivate cross-team friendships that are genuine, not transactional.
+Build cross-team friendships that are sincere, not transactional.
 Offer help before you need help.
 Trust is built in small moments—sharing data willingly, asking for honest feedback, showing up on time.
 When those deposits stack up, the harder conversations become far more navigable.

 When conflict rises, choose clarity, courage, and kindness